XpiritBV/azure-container-apps-workshop/labs/infrastructure-as-code.md

 # Lab 2: Deploying an Azure Container App using Infrastructure as code

 ## 1. Learning about Globo Tickets
 In this lab we'll take a look at an application called Globo Tickets.
 It's an application that consists of 3 services working together.
-First of all there is a front end service serving a web shop as a website.
-This front end service uses the catalog service to retrieve the items & prices to populate the webshop.
-After that whenever an order is placed this is sent to an ordering service which will handle further processing of this order.
+First of all there is a front end  from their URLs serving a web shop as a website.
+This front end  from their URLs uses the catalog  from their URLs to retrieve the items & prices to populate the webshop.
+After that whenever an order is placed this is sent to an ordering  from their URLs which will handle further processing of this order.

 <img src="img/globo-tickets-with-ingress.svg" height=350>